FY2020

 13:55~14:25

-Chiba University's High School-University Collaboration and Connected Education Reform ~Aiming to Strengthen Global Science Human Resource Development Capabilities~
+History of Chiba University’s High School-University Collaboration and Connection Education Reform

-Jun Nomura (Professor, Associate Dean of the Faculty of Education, Chiba University (Research Promotion and International Exchange))
+Jun Nomura (Associate Dean, Faculty of Education, Chiba University (Research Promotion, International Exchange), Professor)

-Chiba University was the first in Japan to start "skip-the-line admission" through the Advanced Science Program in Heisei 10, and since then, it has continuously carried out organized high school-university collaborative educational activities.
-With the support of the Ministry of Education, Culture, Sports, Science and Technology's University Education Revitalization Acceleration Program from the 26th academic year, the high school-university collaborative educational activities that have been carried out individually within the university have been compiled and developed into a university-wide global science human resource development education.
+In Heisei 10, Chiba University was the first in Japan to start “skip-the-line admission” through the advanced science program, and since then, it has continuously conducted systematic high school-university collaborative educational activities.
+With the support of the Ministry of Education, Culture, Sports, Science and Technology’s Program for Acceleration of University Education Revitalization, the university’s collaborative educational activities that have been carried out individually on campus have been organized into a university-wide global science human resource development education.
 In addition, we are promoting educational reform in a way that matches the new way of entrance examinations, and we will introduce these initiatives.

 14:25~14:45 Break